U of I protects illegal immigrant, criminal felon graduate assistants against discrimination, warns students against 'microaggressions'

 It also stipulates that graduate worker supervisors have to accommodate workers who have to miss time due to "visa or immigration issues," and that they have the right to grieve "micro-aggressions" as discrimination or harassment.

-Graduate student workers at University of Illinois went on strike in February.
+Graduate student workers at the University of Illinois went on strike in February.

 The strike ended with a new five-year labor contract that included graduate student wage increases of 9.5 percent over the next three years, taxpayers paying 87 percent (up from 80 percent) of their health insurance benefits and guaranteed tuition waivers.